Category:

 Early Life

 Justin Samuel Halpern was born in September 1980.
-His father Samuel Halpern is a retired doctor of nuclear medicine who was known for being blunt and giving memorable, expletive-laden life advice to Justin and his childhood friends.
-Justin attended Point Loma High School followed by San Diego State University where he was a pitcher on the baseball team.
-After graduating in 2003, Justin moved to Hollywood to launch a career as a screenwriter.
+His father, Samuel Halpern, is a retired doctor of nuclear medicine who was known for being blunt and giving memorable, expletive-laden life advice to Justin and his childhood friends.
+Justin attended Point Loma High School, followed by San Diego State University, where he was a pitcher on the baseball team before deciding to pursue a career in film and television.
+He graduated in 2003 and moved to Hollywood to become a screenwriter.

 Shit My Dad Says